 Document Your Work

 What separates the great spreadsheets from the rest, is documentation!
 This will help future users of the spreadsheets to really understand your work.
-This is even true when you are the future user.
 Your spreadsheet should contain a ‘Documentation’ sheet as the first, or last worksheet.
-Use this sheet to explain to the future reader what the spreadsheet is for, where you obtained the data and where the results may end up being used.

 A Documentation Worksheet